Your Health Insurance Options

-Inpatient or daypatient care – where a hospital bed is required, either for the night or for part of a day, respectively – is a core part of all Health Insurance cover.
+Inpatient or day-patient care – where a hospital bed is required, either for the night or for part of a day, respectively – is a core part of all Health Insurance cover.

 What is Outpatient Cover?

-As well as core inpatient cover, you can also add outpatient cover to your Medical Insurance policy.
-This will allow for diagnostic tests in the lead up to a potential operation to be done privately, rather than waiting for the NHS.
+Adding outpatient cover allows for diagnostic tests in the lead up to a potential operation to be done privately, rather than waiting for the NHS.

 With inpatient-only cover, you’ll have to wait for the NHS to diagnose your condition before using your Private Medical Insurance to resolve the issue.